oyanzhi/tp/docs/UserGuide.md

 <br>

 ### <font color=#f88379>Listing all clients</font> : `list`
-Shows a list of all clients in FinHub.
+Displays a list of all clients in FinHub.

 Format: `list`